mendix/docs/content/howto/mobile/how-to-devapps.md

 ## 1 Introduction

-With your project maturing, you will want to expand the functionality and even introduce custom widgets or logic that will require new native dependencies.
-An example of that could be a NFC module.
+As your Mendix app project matures, you may want to expand its functionality such as introducing custom widgets or logic that will require new native dependencies.
+One example of that could be adding a near-field communication (NFC) module to your app project.
+While the Make It Native app suffices for testing basic apps, as your app adds custom dependencies — like custom native widgets or fonts — you will need a more tailored developer app.

-While the MakeItNative app is a nice first touch with the platform and supports all common flows that come with the latest version of Mendix Studio Pro, it falls short when it comes to fascilitating custom dependencies, as are custom native widgets, fonts or other.

-For this purpose we introduced Custom Developer Apps.
-Custom Developer Apps are apps you can generate yourself using your current project structure, your custom modules and any other requirements to accompany the ever growing needs of your app.
-Custom Developer Apps, feature the same functionality as the MakeItNative app, but are tailored to your needs, by you.
+Custom developer apps fill this role.
+Custom developer apps are apps you can generate yourself using your current project structure, your custom modules and any other requirements to accompany the ever-growing needs of your app.
+Custom developer apps feature the same functionality as the Make It Native app but are tailored to your needs.

 ## 2 Prerequisites